GlobalNamesArchitecture/gnparser/README.rst

 Getting the simplest possible canonical form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Canonical forms are great for matching names in spite of alternative
+Canonical forms are great for matching names despite alternative
 spellings.
-Use ``canonical_form`` field from parsing results for such
+Use ``canonical_form`` field from parsing results for this use
 case.

 Getting canonical form with infraspecies ranks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In botany infraspecific ranks play important role.
+In botany infraspecific ranks play an important role.
 Use ``canonical_extended`` field to preserve them.

 Normalizing name strings